 Competency-Based Assessment (CBA) Project

-Project Directors: Darina Scully (CARPE), Kenneth Ridgley (Prometric), Mark Raymond (U.S. National Board of Medical Examiners)
+Project Directors: Darina Scully (CARPE), Katherine Reynolds (Boston College), Kenneth Ridgley (Prometric), Mark Raymond (U.S. National Board of Medical Examiners)

 In recent years, the terms ‘competency’ and ‘competencies’ have gradually infiltrated the discourse surrounding assessment of all types.
 One of the biggest challenges facing the competency paradigm; however, is the plethora of different interpretations of this term within the literature (Shippman et al., 2000).
 As part of this project, CARPE conducted a review of the literature, unpacking ‘competencies’ and how they differ from traditional KSA (knowledge, skills and abilities) statements.
 Among the issues considered in this review are: